MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

 The `MessengerTransport` module may now be imported and used in your project.

-### Integrating with the SDK

-See `com.genesys.cloud.messenger.transport.MessagingClient` for the interfaces exposed by the SDK.

 ## Documentation

 Detailed documentation for Messenger Transport, including how to use the SDK and how to contribute to the project, can be found on the [Wiki](https://github.com/MyPureCloud/genesys-messenger-transport-mobile-sdk/wiki).